CompEvol/beast2-site/package-development-guide/writing-a-beast-2_7-package.md

 ## Downloading JDK

 BEAST is java based and uses the JavaFX libraries but no modules.
 It is easiest to use the JDK from Azul that includes the JavaFX.
 Download it from <a href="https://www.azul.com/downloads/?version=java-17-lts&package=jdk-fx">here</a> for your operating system and uncompress the file.
+NB for OS X users, make sure to select the `zip` file, not the `dmg` file.

 ## Setting up JDK in Eclipse